klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

     module --redirect show rocm | grep ROCM_PATH | awk -F'"' '{ print $4 }'
     echo "$(module --redirect show rocm | grep PKG_CONFIG_PATH | awk -F'"' '{ print $4 }')/$(module --redirect show rocm | grep PE_PKGCONFIG_LIBS | awk -F'"' '{ print $4 }').pc"
     ```
+-   Slurm support is still provided as much as possible by binding files from the system
+    to ensure that the same version is used in the container as LUMI uses, as otherwise
+    we may expect conflicts.

+    There is an issue though users use this EasyConfig with a freshly downloaded copy
+    of the container.
+See the remarks earlier in this text on getting Slurm to work in
+    the container.

 -   We made a deliberate choice to not hard-code the bindings in the `ccpe-*`
-    scripts in case a user would want to add to the environment variable,
+    scripts in case a user would want to add to the environment `SINGULARITY_BIND` variable,
     and also deliberately did not hard-code the path to the container file
     in those scripts as in this module, a user can safely delete the container
     from the installation directory and use the copy in `/appl/local/containers/easybuild-sif-images`
-    instead.
+    instead if they built the container starting from our images and in `partition/container`.

 #### Version: ccpe-24.11-LUMI